sebnitu/vrembem/packages/utility/README.md

 - `margin`: Adds margins on all sides.
 - `margin-[size]`: Adds margins on all sides with a specific size key.
 - `margin-[direction]-[size]`: Adds margins on a specific size and with size key.
-- `margin-hori-[size]`: Adds left and right margins with a specific size key.
+- `margin-x-[size]`: Adds left and right margins with a specific size key.
-- `margin-vert-[size]`: Adds top and bottom margins with a specific size key.
+- `margin-y-[size]`: Adds top and bottom margins with a specific size key.
 - `margin-auto`: Sets left and right margins to auto.
 - `margin-left-auto`: Sets left margin to auto.
 - `margin-right-auto`: Sets right margin to auto.